opendocsg/slw-judgments-backfill/2010_SGHC_134/report.md

 pursuing the appeal] in the event that there is no value in the shares.” [note: 5]

-10     After MSL emerged from judicial management, the appeal was finally heard on 22 February 2008 and the Court of Appeal allowed Pacrim’s appeal (see _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ [2008] 2 SLR(R) 898 (“ _Pacrim Investments Pte Ltd_ ”)).
+10     After MSL emerged from judicial management, the appeal was finally heard on 22 February 2008 and the Court of Appeal allowed Pacrim’s appeal (see _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ <span class="citation">[2008] 2 SLR(R) 898</span> (“ _Pacrim Investments Pte Ltd_ ”)).
 Accordingly, the requisite number of MSL shares (being 5m shares, following restructuring and amalgamation of 10 shares to one

 as a result of the Scheme [note: 6] ) was transferred to Pacrim.
 Pacrim sold these shares between May and December 2008 and received a net sale proceeds of approximately $214,285.
 According to Pacrim, if the transfer of the initial 50m shares had been registered in 2003 when they were first submitted for registration and sold, the sale proceeds would have been around the region of